tham123ans3/arabictesttwo-me/README.md

 Developer Note:

-IOS:
+Mac OS:

+1. create a fresh directory or new directory in your local windows/macos folder launch the new command window (windows) or terminal window (mac os) cd to the new folder created

+2. clone the source code from git repo git clone <repo url>
+    for example, "git clone https://github.com/tham123ans3/arabictesttwo-me"

+3. then set the git user name and password using 'git config' commmand such as git config user.name <git username>
+     git config user.email <git emailid>

+     for example,
+     git config user.name "tham123ans3"
+     git config user.email "tham123ans3@gmail.com"

+4. go to the project home folder and issue the following command to install all the neessary node dependencies yarn
+    Note: if yarn is not working, then install yarn using npm and run it, then run 'yarn' to install the necessary/dependent packages

-1. Create a .bashrc file with the following content and execute '. .bashrc'
+5. Create a .bashrc file with the following content and execute '. .bashrc'

       export ANDROID_HOME=$HOME/Library/Android/sdk
       export PATH=$PATH:$ANDROID_HOME/emulator